Prof. Dr.-Ing. Detlef Heinz

 - Curriculum Vitae

-Heinz D, Ludwig U: “Mechanism of Subsequent Ettringite Formation in Mortars and Concretes after Heat Treatment”.
-Proceeding of the 8th Int.
-Congr. on the Chem. of Cem., Rio de Janeiro, Communications THEME 4.
-1986; V: 189 – 194.
+Heinz D, Ludwig U: "Mechanism of Subsequent Ettringite Formation in Mortars and Concretes after Heat Treatment".
+Proceeding of the 8th International Congress on the Chemistry of Cement.
+Rio de Janeiro, Communications THEME 4.
+1986; 189-194.